dfguooo/dfguooo.github.io/_projects/illoc.md

 </div>

 To address these technical challenges, we propose the ILLOC system featuring two LoRaWAN-specific techniques: (1) the cross-correlation among the differential phase sequences (DPS) received by two anchors to estimate TDoA, exploiting LoRa’s CCS characteristic; and (2) the just-in-time (JIT) synchronization enabled by a specially deployed LoRaWAN end device providing time reference upon detecting a target device’s transmission, using LoRa’s Channel Activity Detection (CAD) feature.
 In a long tunnel corridor, a 70 × 32 sqm sports hall, and a 110 × 70 sqm indoor plaza with extensive non-line-of-sight (NLOS) propagation paths, ILLOC achieves median localization errors of 6 m (with 2 anchors), 8.36 m (with 6 anchors), and 15.16 m (with 6 anchors and frame fusion), respectively.
 The achieved accuracy makes ILLOC useful for applications including zone-level asset tracking, misplacement detection, airport trolley management, and cybersecurity enforcement like detecting impersonation attacks launched by remote radios.
-This research was published on ACM IMWUT/UbiComp'22 ([PDF](/assets/pdf/ILLOC-final.pdf)).

 <div class="row">
     <div class="col-sm-12 text-center">